 The debate was chaired by our Chair of Trustees, the Rt Hon the Baroness Prashar of Runnymede.

 With ‘Brexit’ looming, regional devolved powers demonstrating their assertiveness amidst the pandemic, and renewed calls for Scottish independence and Irish unification, many people increasingly feel that the unity of the United Kingdom is at stake.

 Convened in partnership with Goodenough College, London, our discussion focuses on:

-- How national identities are expressed within the rich cultural heritage of the UK
+- How to express national identities within the rich cultural heritage of the UK

 - The role of the arts in building bridges within and across communities

-- How the power of the arts might be harnessed to unite the four nations across boundaries.
+- How to harness the power of the arts to unite the four nations across boundaries.